 The main attraction of these beds is that they give you extra storage space.
-By combining a bed and storage space in one piece of furniture, ottoman beds reduce the need for extra furniture.
-You can make every inch of space count and use the space under your mattress efficiently.
+By combining a bed and storage space in one piece of furniture, ottoman beds reduce the need for additional furniture.
+You can make every inch of space count and use the area under your mattress efficiently.

 2. Tidy room

-Ottoman beds help you to keep your bedroom tidy and stop dust-gathering as easily.
+Ottoman beds help keep your bedroom tidy and stop dust-gathering as quickly.
 Items underneath your bed can’t drift out from underneath it, and such is the human tendency to store more and more items away in a kind of ‘out of sight, out of mind’ approach.
-The bed occupies the space between the bed and the box spring, which prevents items from sticking out and creates a barrier between the items and dust.
+The bed occupies the space between the bed and the box spring, which prevents items from sticking out and creates a barrier between the objects and dust.
 That spares you some cleaning.
 It’s also no secret that decluttering can reduce stress.

 3. Professional-looking finishes

-You might think that an ottoman bed’s design might choose practicality over aesthetics, but it’s not the case.
+You might think an ottoman bed’s design might choose practicality over aesthetics, but it’s not the case.
 Ottoman bed bases are sturdy and elegant.
-You can upholster them in different materials so that your bed fits in with a specific style for your room.
+You can upholster them in different materials so that your bed fits a specific style for your room.
 They can work with a traditional interior design style or a contemporary one, depending on your chosen material and colour.

 Ottoman beds and comfort

-Ottoman beds, like other beds, have been designed with comfort and support in mind.
-They have lightweight metal frames or wooden ottoman beds, which come with the traditional features and fittings you’d expect of a regular bed.
-It’s just a question of choosing the right size and the right mattress.
+Like other beds, Ottoman beds have been designed with comfort and support in mind.
+They have lightweight metal frames or wooden ottoman beds with the standard features and fittings you expect from a regular bed.
+It’s just a question of choosing the right size and mattress.

-Normally, when you’re choosing a mattress, you’ll consider factors such as the level of firmness, how you feel about memory foam and whether a latex or allergen-free mattress is the better option for you.
+Usually, when choosing a mattress, you’ll consider factors such as the level of firmness, how you feel about memory foam and whether a latex or allergen-free mattress is the better option for you.
 You don’t need a specially tailored mattress for ottoman beds (unless you choose a bespoke bed), but some different aspects will have an impact on your decision: